-Before deciding on a brass material, consider its appearance and the impact on your final product.
+Before deciding on a brass material, consider its appearance and its impact on your final product.
 Brass typically has a bright golden color, but this is very much subject to change depending on the copper and zinc composition.
 If your final product needs a more rosy appearance, consider going for a brass material with higher copper content.
 If you prefer a more silver appearance, then look out for brass materials with higher zinc content.

 What is the final product’s desired strength?

 Brass materials have different tensile strengths.
 While materials with very high tensile strength ratings will be stronger and sturdier, their ease of machining may be low.
 You just have to evaluate how strong you want your final product to be and try to find a balance.